The Library will be closed Sunday, June 18th in celebration of Father's Day. We will reopen on Monday, June 19th.

 The Library has a free public scanner that scans to a USB drive, e-mail, a smartphone, Google Docs, and Fax.
 The Library also has a copier that allows the scanning of documents to an external USB drive.

 Work can be saved temporarily to the workstation during a session.
 Once the session closes, your work will be removed automatically.
 If you wish to save your work, bring your own removable data storage device.
-If you do not have a data storage device, the Library may have data storage devices available to purchase.

 Patrons have access to the public use fax machine.
 The SimpleScan station in the Business Center (located in Adult Services) now has a "Scan to Fax" option which is free to you for both outgoing domestic and international faxes.